pasientskyhosting/goklp/README.md

   -h, --help             Show this screen.
   -c, --config=<file>    Path to goklp config file
 ```

+## Debug
+Log output and debugging is piped to syslog.
+If you provide wrong path for config file or config file permissions is off, the error is written in the console

+## Example config

 ### goklp.ini config file is required:
 Use the optional ldap_filter if you only want to allow a certain group of users to be able to login.